VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

 where user is able to pick file of any type from any connected third party storage.

 Let's quickly get thought the code:
-`Intent.ACTION_GET_CONTENT` - open file to read it's content one time, reed more in the [doc](https://developer.android.com/reference/android/content/Intent#ACTION_GET_CONTENT)
+`Intent.ACTION_GET_CONTENT` - open file to read content one time, reed more in the [doc](https://developer.android.com/reference/android/content/Intent#ACTION_GET_CONTENT)
-`addCategory(Intent.CATEGORY_OPENABLE)` - we don't want to deal with [virtual files](https://www.youtube.com/watch?v=4h7yCZt231Y), only real ones, i.e. file that contains from bytes of data.
+`addCategory(Intent.CATEGORY_OPENABLE)` - we don't want to deal with [virtual files](https://www.youtube.com/watch?v=4h7yCZt231Y), we need only real ones, i.e. file that contains bytes of data.
-`OPEN_DOCUMENT_REQUEST_CODE` - id of request, we use this number to understand which request caused given result.
+`OPEN_DOCUMENT_REQUEST_CODE` - id of request, we will use this number during result handing.

 User will see system UI where all real files available to pick *(as you can see google slides file are virtual and not available for picking)*: